tugberkgoc/foundation-notes/04 Functions and Objects.md

 Lets apply our knowledge of callbacks to implement a simple quotes tool.

-1. Create a json-formatted text file containing 10 quotes, you can find lots of these on websites such as [brainyquotes](https://www.brainyquote.com/topics/inspirational).
+1. Create a json-formatted text file called `quotes.json` containing 10 quotes, you can find lots of these on websites such as [brainyquotes](https://www.brainyquote.com/topics/inspirational).
+Each quote should include the quote and the author.
-2. Create a callback function that
+2. Create a callback function that uses the [`fs.readfile()`](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) function to read the contents of the file and display the quotes (but not the authors) in the terminal window.

 ## 2 Objects